fact-benchmark/factbenchmark/documentation.md

 ## Intro

-The API aims to provide access to a shared data resource whereby researchers working in the field can collaborate to push the state of the art in realtime factchecking.
+The API aims to provide access to a shared data resource whereby researchers working in the field can collaborate to push the state of the art in realtime fact checking.

 As a design goal, where-ever possible the data available via the API is designed to be immutable, non-revokable, timestamped, independently verifiable (signed) and trustless.
 This design constraint supports our future design goals as well as our data transparency objectives.